hSaria/ChromaTerm/readme.md

 While running, type `%` at a new line then follow it with the required command.
 You can change the default command character (%); try `%config`.

-> Before typing the command character, be sure to hit enter first and no other.
+> Before typing the command character, be sure to hit enter first.
 This is a limitation which I documented in `read_key` function in io.c.

 ## Commands
 Below are quick summaries for some of the important commands.